marksirvine/letter-recognition/README.md

 ![Characters](images/letters.png)

-A fast fourier transform is appleid to the characters to get their frequency representation.
+A fast fourier transform is applied to the characters to get their frequency representation.
 The images bellow shows this representation (frequency against angle) - there are clearly different patterns created for each letter.

 ![FFT](images/fft.png)